 If you have the opportunity to visit a strawberry farm in Japan, be sure to take advantage of it.
 Ichigo gari (strawberry picking) is a fun and rewarding experience that allows you to connect with nature and enjoy fresh, locally grown strawberries.

 Wear comfortable shoes and clothing that you don't mind getting dirty.
-Many farms provide containers for picking, but it's always a good idea to bring your own bag or basket just in case.
+Plus, many farms provide containers for picking, but it's always a good idea to bring your own bag or basket just in case.
 Be sure to follow the farm's rules and guidelines for picking, and be respectful of the plants and the environment.

 FAQ: All Your Ichigo Questions Answered